 Both procedures use an excimer laser to reshape the cornea so that when light enters the eye it is focusing properly on the retina, resulting in clear vision.
 Our Doctors sculpts what is known as the stromal layer of the cornea to achieve the desired corneal shape for vision correction.

 PRK was the first laser eye surgery approved for vision correction, and LASIK came on the scene later.

-In LASIK, Dr. Rosenbaum creates a flap in the corneal tissue.
+In LASIK, Our Doctors creates a flap in the corneal tissue.
 The flap of tissue is lifted so the laser can be applied to reshape the inner layers of the cornea.
 The computer-controlled surgical laser carefully reshapes the layers of the cornea to repair imperfections in curvature that lead to distorted vision.
 The corneal flap is then put back in place and heals over the reshaped part of the cornea in a few days.